Today In History logo TIH

 1516

-The Ottoman Empire under Sultan Selim I crushed the Mamluk Sultanate at the Battle of Marj Dabiq in 1516, seizing control of Syria and opening the road to Egypt.
-The victory doubled the Ottoman Empire's territory within two years and established Ottoman dominance over the Middle East for four centuries.
+The Ottoman Empire under Sultan Selim I crushed the Mamluk Sultanate at the Battle of Marj Dabiq in 1516, killing the Mamluk sultan al-Ghawri on the battlefield and seizing control of Syria in a single decisive engagement.
+The victory opened the road to Egypt, which Selim conquered the following year, doubling the Ottoman Empire's territory and population within two years.
+Ottoman control of the Middle East would persist for four centuries until the empire's dissolution after World War I, making Marj Dabiq one of the most consequential battles in the region's history.

 1561